 Return to your regular diet as soon as you feel comfortable doing so; however, avoid coarse foods such as seeds, nuts, chips, etc.

-Minors ( under 18 years of age ) must be accompanies by parent or legal guardian.
+Minors ( under 18 years of age ) must be accompanied by the parent or legal guardian.

 Contact lenses must be removed prior to surgery.

-Patients should be clean shaven for surgery.
+Patients should be cleanly shaven for surgery.
 Those with beards and mustaches should be trimmed away from the lips.